National Agricultural Literacy Curriculum Matrix

 Activity 2: Seasons/Weather/Change Over Time

-- Go over the Seasons Book Map with the students, reviewing the order of events in the story and discussing how each element may have been affected by the seasons.
-Students can fill out the blank Seasons Book Map as they follow along with the story or during the review.
+- Review the order of events in the story and have the students fill out the Seasons Book Map with the students.

 - Pass out one copy of the My Seasons Book to each student along with the optional Seasons Book Cutouts, Wool Production Pictures, and colored construction paper.
 The book includes sections for winter, spring, summer, and fall.